wtistang/2024-TechXchange-Labs/1597-WebSphere_Automation/README.md

     a.
 Open a new Terminal window in the VM.

     b.
-Type `oc login -u ocadmin -p ibmrhocp` to log in to Red Hat OpenShift.
+Type the following command to log in to Red Hat OpenShift.

+        oc login -u ocadmin -p ibmrhocp

-    Use the following credentials to log in:
+    If asked, use the following credentials to log in:
     >
     > username: ocadmin